 Answer to Question 1– this is for group discussion and the answers may vary depending on the area the participants are from.

-There is often a season pattern to NDV outbreaks with cases more likely to occur in periods when more birds are brought to market (increased mixing) or when migratory birds travel to new locations.
+There is often a seasonal pattern to NDV outbreaks with cases more likely to occur in periods when more birds are brought to market (increased mixing) or when migratory birds travel to new locations.
 Newcastle disease can survive several weeks in the environment especially in cool weather.

 Q2 - What is the range of the incubation period for Newcastle disease?
 What incubation times have you seen?